abdelwia/docs-erp/docs/auth.md

 ## Modes of Operation
-Our API operates in two modes: test mode and live mode.
+Magma OnePay API V1 operates in two modes: test mode and live mode.

 * *Test mode:* Use this mode when you're still developing your app.
 It simulates API interactions but doesn't process real payments.
 * *Live mode:* Use this mode when your app is ready to process real transactions and accept actual payments.